Capua Leg

-The Capua leg was an artificial leg, found in a grave in Capua, Italy in about 1884.
+The Capua leg was an artificial leg made of bronze found in a grave in Capua, Italy in about 1884.
 Dating from 300 BC, the leg is one of the earliest known prosthetic limbs.
 There was no sign of an artificial foot which may have been made from a valuable metal.
 The limb was kept at the Royal College of Surgeons in London, but was destroyed in World War II during an air raid.
 A copy of the limb is held at the Science Museum, London. and another was made by 3D printing in 2021.